M-Minkov/CHIP8Emulator/README.md

 Doing an AND operation on an 8-bit signed number, that you know will always be 8-bit no matter what, has a great feeling to it in C++.

 Where-as Python has an affair with the CPU behind your back, and you just never know what it's upto.

+I did modularize the code with classes a bit though.
+A GUI class, and a Chip8 class.
+GUI is always displayed, and the Chip8 sends write requests to it.
+I tried to make the code as readable as possible.